HBiSoft/HBRecorder/README.md

 hbrecorder.stopScreenRecording();
 // Check if recording is in progress hbrecorder.isBusyRecording();
-// Enable/Disable notification while recording by passing a boolean
-// Defaults to false
-hbrecorder.shouldShowNotification(boolean);
 // Set notification icon by passing, for example R.drawable.myicon
 // Defaults to R.drawable.icon
 hbrecorder.setNotificationSmallIcon(int);